nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * [**`Utilities`**](#utilities-component): The main component containing the key driver classes in FridgeFriend, such as `Parser`, `UI`, and `Storage`.
-  - `Parser` processes user input, and determines the related command to be executed.
-  - `UI` displays the User Interface to users, including welcome messages, command outputs, and error messages.
-  - `Storage` reads data from, and writes data to, the hard disk.

 * [**`Command`**](#command-component): Executes commands based on the input obtained